 We've uploaded storyboards detailing the various camera angles and POV shots used for the suspenseful Spahn Ranch sequence on StudioBinder's storyboard software.
 Check out the storyboards below to better understand how Tarantino's compositions make us feel anxious and tense.

 When analyzing Quentin Tarantino’s cinematography, you will find that he is often unafraid to push the envelope, or to break the rules.
+Consider his work with DP Robert Richardson — who has shot nearly every QT movie since Kill Bill.
+Here's Richardson in his own words on working with Tarantino, Scorsese and his first major collaborator, Oliver Stone.

+Now, back to the scene.
 One such rule break occurs early on in this scene as Cliff is led deeper into enemy territory by Pussycat.
 Tarantino breaks the 180-degree line twice in quick succession.

 What is the 180-degree line?